JamesSkemp/words/content/post/apache-php-mysql-coldfusion-and-all-the-like.md

 +++
-title = "Apache, PHP, MySQL, ColdFusion, and all the like" summary = "To come: setting up a Web testing on a home computer." draft = false comments = true date = "2006-02-14T09:30:00-06:00"
+title = "Apache, PHP, MySQL, ColdFusion, and all the like" description = "To come: setting up a Web testing on a home computer." draft = false comments = true date = "2006-02-14T09:30:00-06:00"